 Step 2: Link Business and Social Results

 The next step would be to align business results with social results.
 While there is traditional thinking is that businesses should measure internal business goals.
 Let's look at an example from the Shared Value Initiative.

 Step 3: Track Program

-Using the business case as a roadmap, companies then track progress against the desired targets, as with any performance improvement process.
-This step includes tracking inputs and business activities, outputs, and financial performance (revenues and costs) relative to projections.
+Using the business case as a roadmap, companies track progress against the desired targets, as with any performance improvement process.
+This step includes tracking inputs, business activities, outputs, and financial performance (revenues and costs) relative to projections.

 Step 4: Measure results and use insights to unlock new value.

 The final step focuses on validating the anticipated link between social and business results and determining whether the outlay of corporate resources and efforts produced a good joint return.
 Insights and lessons from this analysis will inform opportunities to unlock further value creation through refining the shared value strategy and execution.

 Alternatively, companies can track progress against the desired targets of all their initiatives, including ESG and social impact targets.
 There are a couple of common frameworks.

 1) One is an outcome-driven approach, such as the theory of change (or logic model, log frames, and results-based accounting).
 Also,